 - Set up your food processor with the grater attachment

-How to make without a food processor
+How to make cauliflower rice without a food processor

 Using a hand grater